 The Marine’s Boot Camp experience is unique—it’s evident from the opening scenes on that first night at Parris Island, South Carolina.
 New recruits emerge from buses at two o’clock in the morning and line up—by placing their feet on row after row of painted footprints.
 It’s as if by taking their places, they click into a new life.
-“New recruits always arrive at night; it’s intentional,” Lieutenant General Robert Blackman, President and CEO of the MCHF, says.
+“New recruits always arrive at night; it’s intentional,” Lieutenant General Robert Blackman, former President and CEO of the MCHF, says.
 “For most people, the night is disorienting, and everyone is tired.
 This setting allows drill instructors to begin that process of transformation, taking recruits from individual civilians to team players who are focused on the greater good and not themselves.
 Of course, the footprints symbolize the thousands of people who came before, but they’re also practical.
 They begin the instruction on formation and close-order drill.”

 Brad Ohlund, the film’s Director of Photography, says that from that first exposure to Boot Camp, through graduation, and until newly minted Marines greeted their families at the film’s end, the film’s subjects were completely focused on the all-consuming task at hand.
 “It was almost as if the film crew wasn’t even there,” he says.
 “They had way too much going on; they were training, and training hard.
 From that first night, when they arrived tired, intimidated, and scared, no one even blinked.
 No one even slightly moved his eyes to look at the camera.”